 Best Paper Award in Energy Forecasting

 Nominations are invited from any reader of the IJF.
 Each person may nominate up to three papers, but you cannot nominate a paper that you have coauthored.
-Papers coauthored by Tao Hong or one of the award committee are not eligible for the prize.
+Papers coauthored by Tao Hong or one of the award committee are not eligible.
 All nominations are to be accompanied by a short statement (up to 200 words) from the nominator, explaining why the paper deserves an award.

-Rafał Weron for his 2014 paper Electricity price forecasting: A review of the state-of-the-art with a look into the future, vol 30, issue 4 (2014)
+Rafał Weron, Electricity price forecasting: A review of the state-of-the-art with a look into the future, vol 30, issue 4 (2014)